xyzee/Java-Audio-Transcriber/README.md

 This project was made in Java v1.8 using the Eclipse IDE as a gradle project on Windows 7 64 bit.
 ### How to make/set-up project ###

+This program was made using Eclipse.
+Simply make a new java project and import all the files and folders to it I have made a gradle file to import necessary libraries (except for ffmpeg since it needed to be downloaded regardless).
+Run the program and it will give prompts to specify what to do.
+To download online it will need the exact web address of the sound file; example null address: http://mylectures.org/biology101.mp3.
+These address will need to be put in the 'yourList.txt' so to speed the download of transcripting of many audio files as well as preventing user-made typos.
+Any transcripts generated will be put in the 'Transcripts' folder as .txt files.

+I have some demo speech files to test on if needed in the 'TestFiles' folder.

-IMPORTANT: If you are not using a windows 64 bit machine this program will not work as it uses the windows 64 release of ffmpeg.
+IMPORTANT: I have provided a version of ffmpeg to use in it's respected folder.
+If you are not using a windows 64 bit machine this program will not work as it uses the windows 64 release of ffmpeg.
 You'll need to download the appropriate version off of https://www.ffmpeg.org/, put the executable in the ffmpeg/bin folder, and try to rename it to ffmpeg.exe if you can. if you can't you'll need to rename the command line prompt in my code at lines 18 in class transcribeInfo and line 147 in class multipleTranscriptInfo (there's also debug output that outputs the command you use, probably a good idea to rename them too).

 ### Citations (also listed in code) ###